tsnellgrove/dark_castle3/doc/to_do.md

 *** story-driven updates ***

+- TBD: fix Goblin description to no longer mention Control Panel
 - TBD: "what would your mothter say" error to "What would your Nana say?"
 - TBD: update winning condition to reading scroll while sitting on throne?
 - TBD: Stone Coffer => no-lid box ?